grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "I am the best pilot in the city Captain Percy!
 If you come in this way again, be sure to ask for me."

 "We fuckin' will, for sure.
-Can you get your canoe off at this fuckin' speed?
+Can you get your canoe off at this speed?
 I really don't want to slow down."

 "No problem.
-I was born and bred on the fucking water!"
+I was born and bred on the water!"

 Sir Trelew tucked the bag of coins into his pants, gave Percy a casual salute, and nimbly went over the side of the sail.
-He pulled his dugout canoe to the side of the deck and sat down in it.
+He pulled his dugout canoe to the edge of the deck and sat down in it.
 He lifted his paddle and pushed off.
-He slid the tiny craft down the curve of the _Prospect's_ hull and into the rapidly passing water like someone negotiating over a big rock in river rapids.
-After a few paddles Sir Trelew had safely made some distance from the giant steel cylinder flying past him, and he paused to give one final wave to Percy on the sail before paddling in the direction of a large oiler that was crawling upstream to see if he could win a second job for the day.
+He slid the tiny craft down the curve of the _Prospect's_ hull and into the rapidly passing water like someone maneuvering over a big rock in river rapids.
+After a few paddles he had safely made some distance from the giant steel cylinder flying past, and he paused to give one final wave to Percy on the sail before paddling in the direction of a large oiler that was crawling upstream to see if he could win a second job for the day.

+[//]: # (----- invisible character break)

 [//]: # (### Navigating out of the channel)

 Captain Percy climbed down to the control room while closing and sealing the hatch above her head.

-"Did you guys get the fucking cargo hatch sealed?"
-She asked.
+"Did you guys get the cargo hatch sealed?" she asked.

-"Yup."
-Replied Gregory as he pointed upwards to the hatch control panel lit up all green indicating all the hatches on the boat were sealed.
+"Yup," replied Gregory as he pointed upwards to the hatch control panel lit up all green indicating all the hatches on the boat were sealed.

 Percy punched the dive alarm.
 "OK, take us down to periscope depth."

 "Sylvia," said Hemi, "may I suggest that we send up Herschel with a rendezvous point for Shakes before we dive."

 "Ah shit, the fuckin' bird.
 You're right."
 She pressed the dive alarm button a second time to deactivate it, and then got on the PA that echoed through the whole boat to let anyone listening know that the dive had been postponed.
 She did this even though the only person on the boat who was not in the control room at that moment was Cassandra -- and she was only a few meters below in the sonar compartment.
-It was good practice to use the PA to announce boat maneuvers regardless of the location of your crew members, as Chips had often pointed out to her.
+It was simply good practice to use the PA to announce boat maneuvers regardless of the location of your crew members, as Chips had often pointed out to her.

+[//]: # (--- EDITED TO HERE ---)

 [//]: # (2k words from last EDIT point)